bitovi/canjs.com/_guides/why.md

 ### Opt-in data binding

-Although [can.EJS’s](EJS.html) live-binding is super fast, setting up live data binding can be too slow in certain situations (like rendering a list of 1000 items).
+Although [EJS can.EJS’s] live-binding is super fast, setting up live data binding can be too slow in certain situations (like rendering a list of 1000 items).
 EJS’s live binding is opt-in.
 It only turns on if you are using the `attr` method.
 If the following template binds to a `todo`'s `name` …

 @codestart
 &lt;li> &lt;%= todo.attr('name') %> &lt;/li>